AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Find;

 To verify this invariant, GNATprove generates two checks.
-The first one, that checks whether the assertion holds in the first iteration of the loop, is not verified by GNATprove.
-Indeed, there is no reason for the first element of ``A`` to be different from ``E`` in this iteration.
+The first checks that the assertion holds in the first iteration of the loop.
+This isn't verified by GNATprove.
+And indeed there's no reason to expect the first element of ``A`` to always be different from ``E`` in this iteration.
-However, the second check succeeds.
-Indeed, it is easy to deduce that, if the first element of ``A`` was not ``E`` in a given iteration, then it is still not ``E`` in the next one.
-Note that, if we move the invariant to the end of the loop, then it is successfully verified by GNATprove.
+However, the second check is proved: it's easy to deduce that if the first element of ``A`` was not ``E`` in a given iteration it's still not ``E`` in the next.
+However, if we move the invariant to the end of the loop, then it is successfully verified by GNATprove.

-Not only do loop invariants allow to verify complex properties over loops, they are also used by GNATprove to verify other properties, such as the absence of runtime errors over the loop's body and the statements following the loop.
-More precisely, when verifying runtime checks or other assertions from the loop's body or from statements following the loop, the last occurrence of the loop invariant preceding this check is assumed to hold.
+Not only do loop invariants allow you to verify complex properties of loops, but GNATprove also uses them to verify other properties, such as the absence of runtime errors over both the loop's body and the statements following the loop.
+More precisely, when verifying a runtime check or other assertion there, GNATprove assumes that the last occurrence of the loop invariant preceding the check or assertion is true.

-Let's look at a version of ``Find`` where we use a loop invariant instead of an assertion to state that all array elements seen so far are not equal to ``E``:
+Let's look at a version of ``Find`` where we use a loop invariant instead of an assertion to state that none of the array elements seen so far are equal to ``E``.

 .. code:: ada spark-report-all